0xh3xa/hls-ffmpeg/README.md

 ### Prerequisite

-I suppose that the FFMPEG has been installed
+I suppose that the FFMPEG has been installed.

 ### How to run the script?

-You can choose between one of the following, just Open the terminal and type
+You can choose between the following, just Open the terminal and type.

 1.